 Isn’t it strange how the same set of circumstances is viewed so differently by various individuals?
 Some complain, “You can’t depend on anything in life.
 Life is full of uncertainty.”
 Yes, it is.
 But why is that bad?
 Actually, uncertainty is a major source of joy.
 Don’t the complainers like surprises?
 Don’t they embrace challenges?
 Don’t they enjoy solving puzzles?
 Sometimes opportunities for joy are staring us in the face; yet we remain blind to them.

-The subtitle to the newspaper headline reads, "Tired Slovenian feels 'only ABSOLUTE HAPPINESS.'"
-It refers to the 38-year-old ski instructor, Davo Karnicar of Jezersko, Slovenia, who, on October 7, 2000, became the world’s first person to ski down Mt.
+The subtitle to the newspaper headline read, “Tired Slovenian feels only absolute happiness.”
+It referred to the 38-year-old ski instructor, Davo Karnicar of Jezersko, Slovenia, who, on October 7, 2000, became the world’s first person to ski down Mt.
 Everest.
 Can you imagine the joy he experienced?
 He not only conquered Mt.
 Everest, but he conquered fear and overcame brutal obstacles.
 We are not all skiers.
 Yet, like Davo, we are all adventurers.
-Whether we embark on an adventure or not, is our choice.
+Whether we embark on an adventure or not is our choice.

-I read the story of the skier, Davo Karnicar, while I was waiting in line at the coffee shop and it must have still been on my mind.
+I was thinking of the story of the skier, Davo Karnicar, while waiting in line at the coffee shop and it must have still been on my mind.
 Apologizing, I said, “Sorry about that.
 Yes, I’ll take the usual.”

 She immediately quipped, “Why didn’t you hear me?
 Were you still asleep?”